overview

 1. Complete an application with the UCCS Graduate School.

-2. Identify the contact information of three individuals who can provide a reference (letters are not required).
-Choose your references carefully.
-Persons who have been in positions to supervise and/or evaluate your work.
+2. Identify the contact information of one individual who can provide a reference (letters are not required).
+Choose your reference carefully.
+We recommend someone who has been in a position to supervise and/or evaluate your work.

 3. Prepare a Career Goals Statement (see details below).